This is my fifth Thanksgiving blogging at AFD.

-There are a number of flu forums out there, but the most popular are Flu Wiki, Flutrackers, PFP, and PFI.
+There are a number of flu forums out there, but the two where I hang my hat are the Flu Wiki and Flutrackers.
 Each has their own style and personality, and in many cases, members of one forum belong to several other forums as well.

 The Flu Wiki, the first of the dedicated flu forums, was founded by DemFromCt, Pogge, and Melanie Matson.
-Last year, we lost Melanie after a long illness.
+In 2008, we lost Melanie after a long illness.
 She was a pioneer, and an activist, and is greatly missed.